JohannesMP/com.johannesmp.compile/README.md

          - Gist uploads (require login?)
     - Query string to allow sharing of gists and compiling
     - Embed version for portfolio demos
-- Make Console output also use CodeMirror
+- Use CodeMirror for console output
     - General bash-style colors
     - Syntax/error highlighting for g++ output